rf20008/TheDiscordMathProblemBotRepo2/docs/misc-non-commands-documentation.md

-<!For you Github PR People, this file is dynamically generated from documentation.json.
-You should consider editing that instead :)>
+<!This file is dynamically generated from documentation.json.
+If you want to contribute or edit this file, edit that instead :)>
 # Legend - global

 *: Only useable by users with the Administrator (considering changing it to Manage Server) permission and global trusted users can use.